-You can find more details about the necessary adjustments in the education delivery at AAU related to the coronavirus outbreak in 2020 in Academic Guidelines for the Fall Term 2020.
+You can find more details about the necessary adjustments in the education delivery at AAU related to the coronavirus outbreak in 2021 in Academic Guidelines for the Fall Term 2021.

-You can find more details about the adjusted campus rules and hygienic measures in the AAU COVID Plan.
+You can find more details about the adjusted campus rules and hygienic measures on the AAU website.